front-end-intermediate/2-react-Intro/readme.md

 };
 ```

-And test by adding a new pirate.
+Test by adding a new pirate and view the results in React's devtool.

 The `Array.unshift()` method adds an element to the beginning of an array.